codex-storage/bittorrent-benchmarks/README.md

 # bittorrent-benchmarks

+TL;DR: the main outcome of this repository, so far, has been this analysis on the performance of Codex versus the [Deluge](https://deluge-torrent.org/) bittorrent client: https://rpubs.com/giuliano_mega/1266876

 Scaffolding and experiments for benchmarking Codex against the Deluge bittorrent client.
 This is general enough that it could be extended to benchmark Codex against any content distribution network, including IPFS.